brclar15/thesis/notes/progressReport.md

 **Moving Forward**

 A great deal of introductory material needs to be added, such as background on the Tabulae and on Proclus.

+I'll need to add the results from future analyses.